abeym/Refcards/MyRefcards_Linux.md

 **Quoting** : The shell provides a mechanism called quoting to selectively suppress unwanted expansions

 **Double Quotes** : all the special characters used by the shell lose their special meaning and are treated as ordinary characters.
-The exceptions are ì$î, ì\î (backslash), and ì`î (backquote).
+The exceptions are ‚Äú$‚Äù, ‚Äú\‚Äù (backslash), and ‚Äú`‚Äù (backquote).
 This means that word-splitting, pathname expansion, tilde expansion, and brace expansion are suppressed, but parameter expansion, arithmetic expansion, and command substitution are still carried out.

 **Single Quotes**: If we need to suppress all expansions, we use single quotes.